Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 Of course.
 The Hierarchy were an old structure, and poorly-maintained.
 When they had, finally, failed, the ensuing cascade of failure must have been inevitable.

 And, intriguingly, there was still a place in the Dominion Council for an OmoAru representative.
-None had stood in that spot for lifetimes… but so long as there were still living Omo on the surface of Aru, the position remained.
+None had stood in that spot for lifetimes... but so long as there were still living Omo on the surface of Aru, the position remained.

 And that was good.